gSchool/angular-11-curriculum/02-project-1/01-virtualization.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 ##### !explanation

 Virtual machines emulate an entire machine, where containers are smaller spaces that only contain code and the supporting resources needed to run that code.
-This makes containers typically much smaller and faster to boot up.
+This makes containers typically much smaller and faster to spin up.

 ##### !end-explanation